-Paneer or penir is a kind of fresh, soft, un-ripened cheese obtained from coagulation of cow or buffalo milk.
-It is also known by chhana (chhena) in Bangladesh and West-Bengal state of India.
+Paneer or penir is a kind of fresh, soft, un-ripened cheese obtained from the coagulation of cow or buffalo milk.
+It is also known by chhana (chhena) in Bangladesh and the West-Bengal state of India.
 Paneer is another choice of low-calorie cheese, similar to cottage cheese, for anyone following a low-fat diet.

-Processing of dairy to paneer technology was existed in the plains of Northern India during the time of ancient Indus Valley civilization.
+Processing of dairy to paneer technology existed in the plains of Northern India during the time of ancient Indus Valley civilization.

 |Fresh paneer-Indian cheese.|

 In the next step, add food acid like lemon juice (citric acid) to milk while the milk continues to boil.
 Approx. 10 ml lemon juice or vinegar per liter of milk required to curdle milk.
-Continue to heat milk for another 5-10 minutes under low heat while stirring to help even distribution of acids and to prevent scorching of milk at the bottom.
+Continue to heat milk for another 5-10 minutes under low heat while stirring to help even distribute acids and to prevent scorching of milk at the bottom.

 Once you see enough curdling done, turn off the stove.
 Allow curds to separate from the whey for about 15-30 minutes.
-Then, drain the curd using cheesecloth until all the whey drained out.
+Then, drain the curd using a cheesecloth until all the whey drained out.
 Dip the cheese in cold/ice water for 20-30 minutes to give it a good texture and appearance.

 Like other dairy cheeses, is free of gluten.
-It, therefore, is an important source of gluten-free food that is rich in protein, minerals and vitamins.
+It, therefore, is an important source of gluten-free food that is rich in protein, minerals, and vitamins.

 Regular consumption helps in preventing osteoporosis.
 Calcium plays an important role in building stronger, denser bones early in life and keeping bones strong and healthy later in life.
 Calcium deficiency can lead to rickets and poor blood clotting and osteoporosis.
-As per recommended dietary allowances (RDA), daily calcium intake should be 1000 milligrams for adult man.
+As per recommended dietary allowances (RDA), daily calcium intake should be 1000 milligrams for adult men.